enginyoyen/ansible-best-practises/README.md

     development.ini           # inventory file for development stage test.ini                  # inventory file for test stage vpass                     # ansible-vault password file
-                              # This file should not be commited into the repository
+                              # This file should not be committed into the repository
                               # therefore file is in ignored by git
     group_vars/
-        all                   # variables under this directory belongs all the groups apt.yml           # ansible-apt role variable file for all groups webservers            # here we assign variables to webservers groups apt.yml           # Each file will correspond to a role i.e. apt.yml nginx.yml         # ""
+        all/                  # variables under this directory belongs all the groups apt.yml           # ansible-apt role variable file for all groups webservers/           # here we assign variables to webservers groups apt.yml           # Each file will correspond to a role i.e. apt.yml nginx.yml         # ""
-        postgresql            # here we assign variables to postgresql groups postgresql.yml    # Each file will correspond to a role i.e. postgresql postgresql-password.yml   #Encrypted password file
+        postgresql/           # here we assign variables to postgresql groups postgresql.yml    # Each file will correspond to a role i.e. postgresql postgresql-password.yml   # Encrypted password file
-    plays
+    plays/
         ansible.cfg           # Ansible.cfg file that holds all ansible config
         webservers.yml        # playbook for webserver tier
         postgresql.yml        # playbook for postgresql tier